CrowRed/11oclocknumber/wiki/games.md

 **3 Line Game:** Sets up who we are, relationship, location, what we're doing in 3 lines.
 **Endowing game:** Open scene, each line must endow the other character.
 Working on narrowing the scene as opposed to broadening it.
 **Here Comes Jack:** Two characters are on stage endowing a character who is offstage.
 We get all of our basic information out about the scene right away and then play the game of constantly endowing a character until they come on stage using all the offers.
+**The Impossible Improv Game**
+ Rules:
+1. Don't talk about someone who isn't there
+2. Don't talk about what you are doing
+3. Don't ask questions
+4. Don't break character (laugh)
+5. Don't piss me off
 **It's Tuesday:** Character enters and says "It's Tuesday" in 2 more lines we set up who we are, relationship, location, what we are doing.
 **Typewriter:**  One character narrates from that side as if they are writing the scene.
 Both scene members and narrator create offers.
 Looking for the first unusual thing.